 Still, this is a vast improvement over what our tax system looked like just a few years ago.
 You can see how much more equitable our tax code has become in the next graphic, which shows the current effective tax rate for all income levels in the gold bars contrasted with the effective rates from 2018 (in the light-yellow bars).
 Tax rates were lowered for nearly every income level – most especially for those earning the lowest incomes – while it was raised just a bit for those at the very top.
 The improvements at the lower end were due largely to the creation of the CTC in 2022, which is factored in on these graphics (although the recent increase has yet to be included), as well as increases and expansions of the WFTC and LICTR.
 The increase for those earning the very highest incomes was due to a new marginal income tax bracket for the highest-earners and a slight lowering of the huge deduction for capital gains income – that’s money earned when you sell an asset such as stocks, real estate, or art at a profit, and most of this income goes to those at the very top.

 We’ve seen great improvements in our tax system but there is still more work to be done, such as raising personal income tax rates for those who earn the most money, reducing our over-reliance on the boom-or-bust revenue from oil and gas, and continuing to improve fairness and racial equity.
 Our elected officials enacted some excellent and family-focused changes over the past few years that will give more kids and communities the chance to thrive and make our state’s future brighter.

-Amber Wallin, MPA, is the KIDS COUNT Director with New Mexico Voices for Children.
+Amber Wallin, MPA, is the executive director of New Mexico Voices for Children.